 - 17 April - ESMA issues new Q&A on alternative performance measures in the context of COVID-19

-- 20 May - ESMA calls for transparency on COVID-19 effects in half-yearly financial reports
+- 20 May - ESMA calls for transparency on COVID-19 effects in half-yearly and interim financial reports

 Credit Rating Agencies Supervision

 ESMA, as the single EU direct supervisor of Credit Rating Agencies (CRAs), is continuously engaging with CRAs to assess the impact of COVID-19 on their businesses and operations.

 In its engagement, ESMA focuses on business continuity and adherence to key requirements of the CRA Regulation concerning, for example, the proper application of methodologies, conflicts of interest, internal controls, transparency and governance.